erlendromo/IaC_Assignment_2/README.md

 Your company, OperaTerra, is launching a new e-commerce platform.
 As a DevOps engineer, you're tasked with setting up the infrastructure on Microsoft Azure using Terraform.
 The platform requires a web application, a database for product information and user data, and a storage solution for product images.

+## Prerequisites

+Before you can use the code for yourself, you need to edit atleast one local variables:
+Navigate to `locals.tf` in both `backend` and `deployments` directories.
+Make sure to edit the field `subscription_id` to your azure service principal subscription_id.
+Feel free to edit the `base_prefix` and `tags` also if you want to.

 ## How To Use

 ### GitHub Environments